 - Career: Associate in Science in Foundations of Health

 - Transfer: Associate in Arts in Foundations of Health (including Mass Transfer compact)

 Depending on which degree a student chooses to pursue, the total required credits will vary.
 Students begin by taking Introduction to Health Careers (HTH 101), along with general education requirements.
 Students will work closely with their assigned advisor to select appropriate courses, guided by their strengths and personal goals.

 The courses can be used as a springboard into a variety of health careers.
-These include immediate certifications as a Nursing Assistant (HTH 210); certificate programs such as Direct Care Worker, Community Health Worker, Medical Billing, or Medical Assistant; and degree programs such as Nursing (Associate Degree in Nursing), Radiologic Technology (Associate in Science), Nutrition (Associate in Science), or Human Services (Associate in Science).
+These include immediate certifications as a Nursing Assistant (HTH 210); certificate programs such as Direct Care Worker, Community Health Worker, Medical Billing, Practical Nursing, or Medical Assistant; and degree programs such as Nursing (Associate Degree in Nursing), Radiologic Technology (Associate in Science), Nutrition (Associate in Science), or Human Services (Associate in Science).

 Students who provide service and/or support to any state facility working with vulnerable populations (including students in selective programs and HTH 210) will be required to complete a CORI/SORI background check.

 If you are interested in learning more about the Foundations of Health program, please attend an information session.